 The Congo River is part of the world’s ninth-longest river system.
 It is the second-longest in Africa and was formerly known as the Zaire River.
 It is also the world’s deepest river, reaching a depth of 720 feet or 220 meters.
 The river is too deep for light to penetrate.
 The Congo River is an incredibly popular means of transportation in Africa, and with more people attempting to navigate it, more accidents occur.
 The upper section of the dangerous river is filled with rapids and tributaries, while the lower section contains gorges and waterfalls, obvious dangers to those traveling along with it.

-Dangerous aspect: Contains many predators and hot spot for mosquitos with disease
+Dangerous aspect: Contains many predators and a hot spot for mosquitos with disease

 Location: South America